Shufflecake: Plausible Deniability for Multiple Hidden Filesystems on Linux: Implementation and Benchmarks

 A few factors influence the disk and RAM space efficiency of Shufflecake, i.e., what part of the storage contains actual data coming from the upper layer, and what part contains metadata, or is otherwise wasted.
 Overall, with a sensible choice of the parameters, and with reasonable assumptions about the behaviour of the upper layer, we can attain a very low space overhead.

-For our implementation, we fixed the block size to 4096 bytes, so as to better amortise the per-block space overhead determined by the IVs.
-We chose $S_L=256$, and $\mathsf{max}=15$.
+For our `Legacy' implementation, we fixed the block size \blocksize to 4096 bytes, so as to better amortise the per-block space overhead determined by the IVs.
+We chose $\Sl=256$, and $\maxvols=15$.
 Since we use AES-CTR-256 as the underlying encryption scheme, we need 16-byte IVs.
-This led to a choice of $\Delta_S = 1$: a single 4-KiB IV block (containing 256 IVs) encrypts a 1-MiB slice.
-To provide a numerical summary of the space utilisation of Shufflecake, we observe that in the case of a 1 TiB disk, the resulting theoretical maximum utilisable space is 1019.91 GiB, equal to more than 99.6\% of the physical storage space.
+This led to a choice of $\deltas = 1$, and hence $\Sp=257$: a single 4-KiB IV block (containing 256 IVs) encrypts a 1-MiB slice.
+To provide a numerical summary of the space utilisation, we observe that in the case of a 1 TiB disk, the resulting theoretical maximum utilisable space is 1019.91 GiB, equal to more than 99.6\% of the physical storage space.

-\paragraph{Headers.} With the above parameters, the total size of a volume header is around $\frac{N}{S_P} \log \frac{N}{S_P}$, roughly equal to 4 MiB per volume header, for a 1-TiB disk: about 60 MiB for the total device header size.
+\paragraph{Headers.} With the above parameters, the total size of a volume header is around $\Shdr = \frac{\devbsize}{\Sp} \log\frac{\devbsize}{\Sp}$, roughly equal to 4 MiB per volume header, for a 1-TiB disk: about 60 MiB for the total device header size.

-\paragraph{IVs.} As previously discussed, we store IVs on-disk.
+\paragraph{IVs.} As previously discussed, in Shufflecake `Legacy' we store IVs on-disk.
 With the concrete choice of parameters of our implementation, we have 16-byte IVs encrypting 4096-byte blocks (256 times as much); therefore, we only use $\frac{1}{257}$ ($<$ 0.4$\%$) of the physical data section to store IVs.

 \paragraph{Internal fragmentation of slices.} Internal fragmentation is a frequent problem in space allocation, and it is particularly well known and studied in file systems theory.
 For performance reasons, the block layer only works with the block granularity; the file system, therefore, has to allocate a whole block even if it needs less space to, e.g., host a file.
 Internal fragmentation is the problem arising from this ``over-allocation''.
-On top of this, Shufflecake adds another layer of internal fragmentation through its slice mechanism: when a volume requests a block, we reserve a whole slice of $S_L$ blocks just for that volume.
+On top of this, Shufflecake adds another layer of internal fragmentation through its slice mechanism: when a volume requests a block, we reserve a whole slice of $\Sl$ blocks just for that volume.
 Moreover, we have no means of communicating this over-allocation to the file system layer, which therefore has no way of adapting its behaviour.
 Thus, we have to hope that a file system does not jump back and forth too wildly, and that it generally tries to fill a group of slices before requesting a new one.